-- the labelling clearly refers to the agricultural production; a. - they were organically produced or prepared or imported in accordance with b.
-Article 22; - c.124 they were produced, prepared, imported, stored or marketed by an operator who is subject to an inspection system laid down in Chapter 5;
+- h. they were organically produced or prepared or imported in accordance with Article 22; - c.123 they were produced, prepared, imported, stored or marketed by an operator who is subject to an inspection system laid down in Chapter 5;

-2 The Department may lay down additional rules for feedingstuffs, plant propagating material and seeds for cultivation.126
+- 2 The Department may lay down additional rules for feedingstuffs, plant propagating material and seeds for cultivation.
+125 - 3 126